 There are several ways to compare diagnostic radiotracers.
 Sensitivity and specificity are appropriate for comparing diagnostic performance as they directly reflect how well a tracer can detect cancer (sensitivity) and how well it rules out the cancer when absent (specificity).

-Another aspect about PET tracers with different radioisotopes is different energies associated with positrons that create images: Fluorine 18 emits positrons of about 0.6 MeV and 0.25 MeV maximum and average energies respectively, whereas Gallium 68 emits positrons of about 1.9 MeV and 0.8 MeV maximum and average energies respectively.
-As positron energy influences image resolution, theoretically there is a difference in image resolution between F18 Vs. Ga68 tracers, with higher resolution favored for F18 tracers due to its lower energy positrons.
-However, there is not enough information to comment on the observed differences.
+PET tracers with different radioisotopes have different energies associated with associated positrons: F-18 emits positrons of about 0.6 MeV and 0.25 MeV maximum and average energies respectively, whereas Ga-68 emits positrons of about 1.9 MeV and 0.8 MeV maximum and average energies respectively.
+As positron energy influences image resolution, theoretically there is a difference in image resolution between F-18 Vs. Ga-68 tracers, with higher resolution favored for F-18 tracers due to its lower energy positrons: F-18 positrons travel lesser distance in tissues before annihilation relative to Ga-68 positrons, theoretically providing higher resolution images.

 1: https://www.accessdata.fda.gov/drugsatfda_docs/label/2021/214793s000lbl.pdf